 I started the research on additional sources of gluten free corned beef for you.
 I found this post from celiac.com suggesting several possibly gluten free brands: https://www.celiac.com/forums/topic/5046-gluten-free-corned-beef/ (note the 2005 date, and always verify information for yourself before eating).
 Unfortunately, none of my local supermarkets have these brands in store.

 I’m strongly considering making my own corned beef with McCormick Pickling Spices (this company is gluten free and celiac-friendly) and gluten free verified pink curing salt.
 If I’m able to get around to it, I will definitely share, but if you’re feeling adventurous, here is a promising recipe that I found: https://www.simplyrecipes.com/recipes/home_cured_corned_beef/

 Please let us know if you have a good source for corned beef or if you tried making it yourself 😉

 How to make Corned Beef and Cabbage

 Once your corned beef is procured, you can cook the beef and the cabbage in the slow cooker together.
 Make sure to include the juices from the corned beef and add water or broth until the meat is nearly submerged.
 The longer you cook it, the more tender the meat.

 If I’m unable to source corned beef, I will substitute with a plain beef roast.
 I like to add black pepper, a little red wine (~½ cup, or 118 ml), and broth (~2/3 cup or 236 ml) and let it cook on low heat for 8 hours or longer while I’m away at work.
 You may need to add a bit of additional water or broth to nearly cover the meat, otherwise the top will dry out.

-Enjoy this recipe?
-Save the following image to pinterest by clicking the Save button in the top left corner!
+Save this recipe to Pinterest by clicking the ‘Save’ button in the top left corner of the image below!